alumik/alumik.github.io/source/_posts/2020/Create-an-Executable-JAR-with-Maven.md

 In this article, we described many ways of creating an executable jar with various Maven plugins.

-The full implementation of this tutorial can be found in [this (executable jar)](https://github.com/eugenp/tutorials/tree/master/core-java-modules/core-java-jar) and [this (executable war)](https://github.com/eugenp/tutorials/tree/master/spring-thymeleaf-2) Github projects.
+The full implementation of this tutorial can be found in [this (executable jar)](https://github.com/eugenp/tutorials/tree/master/core-java-modules/core-java-jar) and [this (executable war)](https://github.com/eugenp/tutorials/tree/master/spring-thymeleaf-2) GitHub projects.

 How to test?
 In order to compile the project into an executable jar, please run Maven with mvn clean package command.

-Hopefully, this article gives you some more insights on the topic and you will find your preferred approach depending on your needs.
+Hopefully, this article gives you some more insights on the topic, and you will find your preferred approach depending on your needs.

 One quick final note – make sure the licenses of the jars you're bundling don't prohibit this kind of operation.
 Generally, that won't be the case, but it's something worth considering.